remote-how-iwo/adhlal/CLIENT_ONBOARDING.md

 To add a new survey type (e.g., "Mentor Feedback"), you or your technical team would create a new YAML configuration file in `src/etl/configs/`.
 See the main `README.md` for technical details on creating these configuration files.

-💡 _Tip_: You can open the generated CSV directly in Excel to inspect results.
+💡 _Tip_: You can open the generated CSV directly in Google Sheets/Excel to inspect results.

 ---